Termite Treatment and Termite Control

-Can I use termite chemicals myself?, is designed to answer that question on our termite site.
+Can I use termite chemicals myself?, answers that question for your situation.
 It will give you recommendations and instructions if needed to treat for termites.

 Do It Yourself Termite Control

 There are two major methods for termite control.
 You can use liquid termite insecticides (termiticides) for barrier or soil treatment or termite baits.
 Some people choose both options.

 The two articles below are from our termite site, Do It Yourself Termite Control, that go into detail of procedures and methods.

 Barrier termite treatments are designed to prevent termites from entering the structure.
 These treatments will prevent termites inside the structure from getting to the soil to get the moisture needed to survive.

 If you choose a liquid termite method, it will give you faster results, and you can apply the finished solution close to the termite infestation.
 If you have an existing termite infestation, applying a liquid termiticide may mean that drilling is involved.
 Drilling through concrete or a slab and pumping the volume of finished solution required to set up a termite barrier may be too difficult for a homeowner.

 On the other hand, if there is crawl space clearance and you can simply drench around your home, doing your termite work would not be as difficult.